feroline/feroline/README.md

 </div>
 <br>

-- 👩🏽‍💻 I am currently working as a Full Quality Analyst.
+- 👩🏽‍💻 I am currently working as a Full Quality Analyst with test automation.
 - 📄 I have the international Certified Tester Advanced Level Test Automation Engineering (CTAL-TAE) by ISTQB.
 - 📄 I have the international Certified Tester Foundation Level (CTFL) by ISTQB.
 - 🌱 I am currently improving my knowledge in Cypress.